-Category 3 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
+Category 1 Category 2 2 Category 3 3 No immediate action or repair is needed.
+Repairs or replacement requiring future attention, but estimates are still advised.
+Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now. future attention, but estimates are still advised.
-No immediate action or repair is needed.
+Estimates for repairs or replacement are needed now.